Clockwork-Creep/NDSRename/README.md

 ### Overview

-***NDSRename*** is a tool for inspecting and resolving Nintendo DS (.nds) game names.
+***NDSRename*** is a Windows GUI tool for inspecting and resolving Nintendo DS (.nds) game names.
 When a cartridge is dumped using GodMode9 the name of the binary file will not include the game.

 This tool will:
   1. load the metadata header